A graph-theoretic approach to computing Selmer groups of elliptic curves $y^2 = x^3 + bx$ over $\mathbb{Q}(i)$: Abstract

 \section{Abstract}

-We construct an algorithm to compute the $\varphi$-Selmer group of the elliptic curve $E_b: y^2 = x^3 + b x$ over $\Q(i)$, where $b \in \Z[i]$ and $\varphi$ is a degree 2 isogeny of $E_b$.
-We associate to $E_b$ a weighted graph $G_b$, whose vertices are the odd Gaussian primes dividing $b$, with the edge weight between two vertices determined by the quartic Legendre symbol of these primes.
-A bijection is established between elements of the $\varphi$-Selmer group of $E_b$ and certain partitions of $G_b$, leading to a linear-algebraic interpretation of the $\varphi$-Selmer group via the Laplacian matrix of $G_b$.
-This enables efficient computation of $\SelEQ$ for any $b \in \mathbb{Z}[i]$.
-We then analyze the case where $b$ is a square in $\mathbb{Z}[i]$, showing that $\#\SelEQ$ depends only on the rank of the Laplacian $L(G_b)$ in this case.
-Finally, we implement our algorithm to compute the distribution of $\#\SelEQ$ for the first 10,000 curves $E_b$.
+We develop a graph-theoretic algorithm to compute the \(\varphi\)-Selmer group of the elliptic curve \(E_b: y^2 = x^3 + b x\) over \(\mathbb{Q}(i)\), where \(b \in \mathbb{Z}[i]\) and \(\varphi\) is a degree 2 isogeny of \(E_b\).
+We associate to \(E_b\) a weighted graph \(G_b\), whose vertices are the odd Gaussian primes dividing \(b\), and whose edge weights are determined by the quartic residue symbol between pairs of these primes.
+By applying our algorithm, we explicitly compute the \(\varphi\)-Selmer group of \(E_b\) when \(b\) is a product of inert primes, and we construct several infinite families of elliptic curves over \(\mathbb{Q}(i)\) with trivial Mordell--Weil rank.